Attracting Attention at Career Fairs

-- Go to Hale Library for annual reports, CD ROMS and directories.
+- Go to Hale Library for annual reports, and assistance with online researching.

-- Ask Faculty about the firms and alumni working there
+- Ask Faculty about the organizations and alumni working there.

-- Study the floor plan available in the student booklet you'll recieve when you check-in.
+- Study the floor plan available in the student booklet you'll receive when you check-in.

 - Arrive early and plan to stay at least two hours, longer if possible.